brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 25 bht.md

 # Ephesians 4:25 Commentary Help Text

 ## BHT:
-Because we are made new and transformed, we should align our actions with this new identity.
-Our unity as members of the body of Christ emphasizes the importance of speaking truthfully to one another.
-Deceit is incompatible with this close bond we share.
+Believers, having been transformed by putting off our old sinful nature and being made new in Christ, are called to walk in a way that aligns with this new identity.
+This includes speaking truthfully and abstaining from deceit in our interactions with one another.
+Lying not only contradicts the righteousness and holiness we have embraced, but it also undermines the unity and trust within the body of Christ.
+We are intricately connected as members of one another, and falsehood has no place among us.
+Let us therefore commit to speaking the truth and upholding the integrity of our shared faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford: